AVSystem/developer-zone/docs/Coiote_IoT_DM/User_Interface/Device_Provisioning.md

     !!!important
         `<SERIAL>` should be the USB serial number of the connected board.
 You can check the serial number of your board by running: `nrfjprog -i`.
 The `<TOKEN>` should be the token acquired in previous step.

+    !!!note
+        To see all of the options available in the script run `./ptool.py -h`.

     If everything went well then your device should be visible in Coiote DM.

 ## Provisioning the device using certificates